Subsistance/Java-API-Test/readme.md

 ## Running Tests
 ### Run All Tests

-To run all tests in the project, use the following command:
+To run all tests in the project, use the following terminal command:

 ```bash
 ./gradlew test